 Equally important is your trusty paddle, which will be your second-in-command on every SUP adventure.
 Most sup paddles are adjustable, so the important thing is to be sure that you adjust it to your size - more on that in a moment.

-Lots of paddlers use a paddle board leash.
-With a leash, you don’t need to worry about your paddle getting jerked out of your hand and floating away.
+You should always use a paddle board leash.
+With a leash, you don’t need to worry about your paddle getting jerked out of your hand and floating away when you fall.

 If you plan to paddle in the dark, a flashlight and safety whistle are absolutely essential.
 Safety first!